-The United States Department of State has user friendly information on their website about obtaining a U.S. passport.
+For costs and wait times, check the United States Department of State website about obtaining a U.S. passport.
 It will help you choose the correct form, fill it out, and figure out the cost of the passport.
 They separate information between first time passport applications and passport renewals.

 Passport Application Tips

 1. After you submit your materials, you should plan to wait 8 weeks for your passport to arrive.
 You can also apply for expedited processing if you have an emergency.
-Travel.state.gov has a page about getting your passport in a hurry.
+Click here if you need your passport for an emergency.

 3. You will need to bring original documents when you apply.
 Don’t rely on photo copies.